PharmRJ/prplx/pharmrjSite/content/posts/ear-we-go.md

 ## How do I do it?

 There is no replacement for good quality Face to Face training from an experienced provider, so please make sure you book on to training that works for you locally.
-Speak to your LPC, or have a look at the Community Pharmacy England website.
-They currently point to a Community Pharmacy Postgraduate Education Video
+Speak to your LPC, or have a look at <a href="https://cpe.org.uk/national-pharmacy-services/advanced-services/pharmacy-first-service/" target="_blank">Community Pharmacy England</a> resouces.
+They currently point to a suite of <a href="https://www.cppe.ac.uk/services/pharmacy-first/" target="_blank">Centre for Postgraduate Pharmacy Education</a> resources including this Video
-<iframe src="https://player.vimeo.com/video/901115378?h=fd75bd478f" width="100%" height="190" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://player.vimeo.com/video/901115378?h=fd75bd478f" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Oriente nec radios nurus, quod undas, occupat conpescit femina est; resistite